enter the rumbustion society

 Now taste the difference in two rums made from different raw materials:

-Wray & Nephew White Overproof - unaged rum made from molasses
+Rum Fire Overproof - unaged high ester rum made from molasses (Jamaica)

 chapter two: pot still (batch) production